asasmith/bsomethingmore/README.md

-# bsomethingmore
+#bsomethingmore

--Design a Logo
+*Design a Logo
- -Create Author pages
+ *Create Author pages
- -Find Imagery
+ *Find Imagery
- -Create content and copy for Home page and Author pages -Decide how to organize and post publications
+ *Create content and copy for Home page and Author pages *Decide how to organize and post publications

- ## How to Contribute
+ ##How to Contribute

  1. Fork this repo
  2. Create your feature branch (`git checkout -b my-new-feature`)